April & May are Camas Season!

 With a bit of persistence, we have found several locations throughout Washington County, primarily where restoration activities have taken place, where camas has begun to pop up again.
 Starting in April and continuing through mid to late May, camas will begin appearing in open fields, hillsides and areas of recent restoration, right around us.

-Click here for a PDF of where to view camas in Washington County.
+Click here for a PDF of where to view camas in Washington County in 2018.
 Do you know of others not listed here?
 Please email us so we can grow our list of camas locations.
 Enjoy the beauty of the season!

 Are you interested in learning more about how the Atfalati-Kalapuya used the camas plant?
 Book our “Atfalati-Kalapuya: The First People of Washington County” Mobile Museum presentation for your school or community group.